Annual Fire and Egress Door Assembly Inspection Program (FDAI®)

 - New Construction

 An essential companion to NFPA 80: Fire Doors and Other Opening Protectives, the AHJ's Guide: Swinging Fire Doors with Builders Hardware Annual Safety Inspection sheds light on requirements, and explains the AHJ's and owner's respective roles in the care and maintenance of swinging fire door assemblies.
-(Softbound, 55 pp., 2007)
+(Softbound, 55 pp., 2007 and later)

 The Owner's Guide: Swinging Fire Doors with Builders Hardware Annual Safety Inspections clarifies maintenance and inspection.

 Ongoing maintenance and periodic inspection of swinging fire doors are essential for fire and life safety.
 That's why building owners, property management personnel, and anyone responsible for these tasks needs this Owner's Guide from the Door and Hardware Institute.
-The Guide includes an overview of the requirements in 2007 NFPA 80: Fire Doors and Other Opening Protectives, and describes the owner's responsibilities and obligations for maintaining fire door assemblies in working condition.
-(Softbound, 51 pp., 2007)
+The Guide includes an overview of the requirements in 2007 and later NFPA 80: Fire Doors and Other Opening Protectives, and describes the owner's responsibilities and obligations for maintaining fire door assemblies in working condition.
+(Softbound, 51 pp., 2007 and later)

 The Owner's Guide helps you understand how and why NFPA 80 compliance protects fire door assemblies in buildings and facilities.
 Chapters include: